raghurtillu/LightweightEncryption/README.md

 - You have an [Azure](https://azure.microsoft.com) subscription and [keyvault](https://azure.microsoft.com/en-us/products/key-vault) to store the pseudo master key and master key version.

 ## Using LightweightEncryption
+One can use this either via nuget or by cloning this repo and taking compile time dependency.

+### Using Nuget

 There are two parts to using LightweightEncryption:
 1. Generating pseudo master key and master key version.
 2. Using the pseudo master key and master key version to encrypt and decrypt data.